tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ---
-title: Setting up GoldenDict
+title: Setting up GoldenDict-NG
 date: 1679452222
 tags: ['guide', 'dictionaries']
 ---

-GoldenDict is a libre dictionary application for GNU/Linux and other OSes.
+GoldenDict-NG is a libre dictionary application for GNU/Linux and other OSes.
 Like [Qolibri](setting-up-qolibri.html), it lets you search multiple dictionaries at the same time so for every word you look up you immediately get a number of definitions.
-GoldenDict is a great tool for language learners, and it becomes especially helpful when one switches from bilingual dictionaries to monolingual dictionaries.
+GoldenDict-NG is a great tool for language learners, and it becomes especially helpful when one switches from bilingual dictionaries to monolingual dictionaries.
 It can aid during the monolingual transition